1892World Events

 Other events

-- A few blocks east was Joseph Watt's property.
-It had been subdivided in 1871 and then enlarged as the Watts Addition in 1891.
-His son, James Watt, after a dozen year of marriage, acquired from his family a property where he built a Queen Anne/Eastlake style home (above) for his wife Flora and their family.
+• A few blocks east was the Watts Addition, subdivided in 1871 and then enlarged in 1891.
+James Watt, after a dozen years of marriage, acquired from his family a property where he built a Queen Anne/Eastlake style home for his wife Flora and their family.
 This is now 1490 Chemeketa Street.
 Three other Watt residences are neighbors.
 After her husband's death, Flora lived in smaller, family-owned houses nearby, selling the larger house in 1925.
 All four of the Watts houses are contributing historic properties in the NEN neighborhood's Court-Chemeketa National Register Historic District.
+(See these in the SHINE walking tour.)

-- In North Salem, also outside the city limits until 1903, Christopher Paulus builds a home at 1556 Church Street.
+• In North Salem, also outside the city limits until 1903, Christopher Paulus builds a home in quite a different style at 1556 Church Street.
 Paulus owned the J. K. Gill building on State Street and ran a saloon until he established a building contracting business.
 This was the home in which he and his wife Elizabeth raised six sons, Robert, Fred, George, Otto, William, and Theodore.
 This house suffered neglect for many years, but has been restored by the current owners.
 It is a Local Landmark is in Grant Neighborhood.

 5 comments: